mattias800/diskajs/README.md

 #### About the examples

 Most of these examples are copied from the tests.
-Because of this, some module reference look different from your code.
+Because of this, some module reference look different from how they would in application code.

 ```
 import {Provider} from '../../src/index';